Additional tests on the fetus

 If you have been referred to us by a fetal medicine unit, you may have already made arrangements with your own hospital for these tests.
 If you have made arrangements for testing to occur, please let us know as soon as possible, as there may be specific requirements we need to be aware of.

-If you have referred yourself to our service, you may not have had the opportunity to consider any post-procedure testing on the fetus.
+If you referred yourself to our service, you may not have had the opportunity to consider any post-procedure testing on the fetus.
 If you would like to discuss further testing please let a member of staff know.
-Any test requested by you and arranged by us will incur additional costs.
+We can then support you in this process.

 It is important to understand that it is your decision as to whether or not to have additional testing or a post-mortem examination performed.
 Please note that if you wish to have a post-mortem examination of the fetus, this usually means you can only have a medical termination.